Tgtrignol/ProjectGenerator/README.md

 1) Create an empty directory.

-2) Create a txt-file called "source.txt" in that directory.
+2) Create a txt-file in that directory.

-3) Fill "source.txt".
+3) Fill the previous txt-file.

-4) Run the application and select the directory you created.
+4) Run the application and select the txt-file.

 Examples for source.txt